xindubawukong/beamer_example/README.md

-A beamer example for presentation.
+A beamer template for presentation.